Kyle Hollingsworth

-Kyle Hollingsworth is an American rock keyboard player best known for playing in The String Cheese Incident.
-Kyle sings and plays electric piano, Hammond organ, clavinet, synthesizer and accordion.
-Kyle also leads a solo project, Kyle Hollingsworth Band, that consistently tours throughout the year as well.
-In addition to touring with his solo project, Kyle has released several solo EPs and albums.
+Kyle Hollingsworth (born March 2, 1968) is an American rock keyboard player best known for playing in The String Cheese Incident.
+He sings and plays electric piano, Hammond organ, clavinet, synthesizer and accordion.
+He also leads a solo project, Kyle Hollingsworth Band, that consistently tours throughout the year as well.
+In addition to touring with his solo project, Hollingsworth has released several solo EPs and albums.